 The Berlin Office is committed to the transfer of knowledge in various formats.
-Together with partners from science, civil society and politics, the Berlin Office organises public discussions on the current research of IFSH at irregular intervals.
-In addition, there are regular event formats and series specifically aimed at politicians and experts.
+Together with partners from science, civil society and politics, the Berlin Office organizes public discussion events on the current research of IFSH.
+In addition, there are special, non-public event formats specifically aimed at politicians and experts.

 In addition, the staff of the Berlin Office observes parliamentary processes, approach political decision-makers and interact with the Berlin think tank community.
 Representing the institute in the capital, the office also provides important support for the IFSH in Hamburg.

 IFSH Parliamentary Briefing: This exchange format is primarily aimed at members of the German Bundestag and their staff.
 IFSH researchers present their current research results and derive political recommendations for action.
 Through this IFSH supports decision-makers in the formulation of scientifically grounded policy measures.
 For example, the experts discuss the effects of nuclear weapons and the security risks of AI applications such as chatbots.
 Depending on the thematic and political relevance, members of the state parliaments and the European Parliament are also addressed.